-1. Alcohol and tobacco use during pregnancy, childbirth and the puerperium
+1. Alcohol, tobacco and drug use during pregnancy, childbirth and the puerperium

-1) Alcohol use during pregnancy, childbirth and the puerperium

-Codes under subcategory O99.31, Alcohol use complicating pregnancy, childbirth, and the puerperium, should be assigned for any pregnancy case when a mother uses alcohol during the pregnancy or postpartum.
+1) Alcohol use during pregnancy, childbirth and the puerperium Codes under subcategory O99.31, Alcohol use complicating pregnancy, childbirth, and the puerperium, should be assigned for any pregnancy case when a patient uses alcohol during the pregnancy or postpartum.
 A secondary code from category F10, Alcohol related disorders, should also be assigned to identify manifestations of the alcohol use.